muhammadtaimoor145/fde_assignment/README.md

 Campaign operations and blockchain settlement data exist in separate systems:

-- Off-chain campaign operations data (CSV files)
-- On-chain SUT transaction data (mock logs)
+Off-chain campaign operations data (CSV files) — contains campaign setup, expected spend, and operational status On-chain SUT transaction data (mock blockchain logs) — contains actual payment execution details

+Because of this separation, the operations team lacks visibility into the true settlement state when payments are processed via blockchain.

+As a result:

-Because of this split, campaigns can appear healthy in operations dashboards while settlement is actually broken (failed tx, pending tx, wallet issues, low balance).
+Campaigns may appear healthy in operations dashboards But actual settlement may be incomplete or broken, due to: failed transactions pending transactions missing or incorrect wallet mappings insufficient wallet balance
-The goal of this MVP is to close that visibility gap for operators.

-This solution focuses on three business questions:

-1. How much could each campaign save if it used SUT settlement?
-2. Which campaigns are at risk today because of failed payment, pending settlement, wallet mapping issues, or low balance?
-3. What should operations do next for highest-risk campaigns?
+Additionally, operators cannot easily determine:

+Whether a payment is fully completed or partially settled How much settlement is still pending
+What financial impact (cost or savings) is associated with using SUT.

 ## 2) Scope and Product Decisions